sassoftware/viya4-iac-gcp/README.md

 ## Creating and Managing the Cloud Resources

-Create and manage the Google cloud resources by either
+Create and manage the Google Cloud resources by either

 - using [Terraform](docs/user/TerraformUsage.md) directly on your workstation, or
 - using a [Docker container](docs/user/DockerUsage.md).